Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Education needed for a store manager

-At a minimum, a high school education is required to become a store manager.
-However, there will be employers who prefer or require a college degree.
+At a minimum, becoming a store manager requires a high school education.
+However, some employers may prefer or require a college degree.
 Having a college degree, such as a bachelor’s degree in management, can provide you with a comprehensive understanding of business fundamentals and management principles.
 Along with education, experience may also be important to employers.

 However, while degrees provide valuable knowledge and skills, they don’t guarantee job outcomes.
 Success relies on a combination of knowledge, experience and the application of learned skills in real-world situations.

-As of May 2021, the U.S. Bureau Labor of Statistics (BLS) reported that general and operations managers made between $43,470 and $221,270 annually.
-It’s important to keep in mind that this role and its annual salary can vary, especially by city, state, years with the company or experience in general, among other factors.
+As of May 2023, the U.S. Bureau of Labor of Statistics (BLS) reports that general and operations managers made between $46,340 and $232,110 annually (with a median wage of $101,280).
+It’s important to keep in mind that this role and its annual salary can vary, especially by city, state, years with a company or experience in general, among other factors.

-The best way to determine annual salary for a specific role you’re interested in is to see if the job description states the salary range being offered or ask the employer in the interview what to expect.
-You might also do a search to see what the average salary is reported for your specific city and state to get an idea.
+The best way to determine the annual salary for a specific role you’re interested in is to see if the job description states the salary range being offered or ask the employer in the interview what to expect.
+You might also do an internet search to see what the average salary is reported for your specific city and state.

-If you want to become a store manager a degree in business is helpful in teaching foundational knowledge in this field and will likely help you stand out when applying for open roles.
+If you want to become a store manager, a degree in business may help you stand out when applying for open roles.

-If becoming a store manager interests you, or you simply desire to learn fundamental knowledge about business skills, University of Phoenix offers a variety of flexible, online programs to consider:
+If becoming a store manager interests you, University of Phoenix offers a variety of flexible, online business programs to consider.

 ABOUT THE AUTHOR